developer-stylechain/project-calavera/README.md

 npx project-calavera
 ```

+### npm@5.1.x and older

-If you are not on npm@5.2.0+ then you will need to follow the below instructions.
-First thing is to add Calavera to your project and register it as a dev dependency.
+If you are not on npm@5.2.0+ then read onward.
+First thing is to add Calavera to your project, and register it as a dev dependency.
 Run the following command.

 ```
 npm i -D --save-exact project-calavera
 ```

-This will install the project locally and add an entry to your `devDependencies` config.
+This will install the project locally and add an entry in `devDependencies` inside `package.json`.

 ## Configuration